mauno-j-ronkko/sharkC64/docs/language/expressions.md

 ### Evaluation order
+Generally, the evaluation order for the operators in an expression is from left to right.
-Expressions are evaluated from left to right.
-There are two exceptions to this:
+However, there are exceptions to this:
-1. Operators that bind stronger are evaluated first
+1. Operators that bind stronger are evaluated first.
-2. Expression in parentheses is evaluated before the binding operator
+2. Expression in parentheses is evaluated before the binding operator.

 For instance,
 `a + b or -c + d`
 is equal to an expression
 `(a + b) or ((-c) + d)`.
 If, however, disjunction needs to be evaluated before the sums, it can be achieved by using parentheses:
 `a + (b or -c) + d`

+Although sharkC64 follows the left-to-right evaluation order for expressions while parsing them, the optimization and simplification rules most likely change the computation order at run-time.
+As long as expression operands have no side effects, the computation result is equivalent to that computed using a strict left-to-right evaluation order.

+The goal of the sharkC64 compiler is to produce compact and efficient byte code.
+To do this, it first tries to simplify the expression by using static values and constants.
+After that, the compiler compiles byte code instructions for the right-hand side expression before the left-hand side expression.
+This produces fewer instructions in general, as intermediate results can be used more effectively.

 ### Type inference
 The sharkC64 compiler has a bottom-up type inference.